RineC/RineC/README.md

-- 👋 Hi, I’m @RineC
+- 👋 Hi, I’m @Rine_C
-- 👀 I’m interested in deeplearning
+- 👀 passionate about AI, deep learning, machine learning
-- 🌱 I’m currently learning pytorch, aws, tensorboard
+- 🌱 I’m currently learning pytorch...hooked on to mathlab...
 - 💞️ I’m looking to learn and network with everyone in the same interest
 - 📫 How to reach me ...